HanYu-me/EasyOmics_tutorial/index.md

 Moreover, it simplifies data compatibility issues across various analysis tools, requiring only VCF, GFF, and phenotype TXT files.

+The analysis parameters of invoked tools are automatically set to default values, which reduces the complexity of parameter setting for users.

+Parameters also could be adjusted by users in the "Other Parameters" input text box of every analysis function.
+The setted parameters are the main invoked softwares' parameters.
+Please see "Citation" for the main invoked softwares' references.

 |Function|Description|
 | ----------- | ----------- |